mindspore-ai/docs/tutorials/experts/source_en/dataset/cache.md

     Note that you need to create a cache instance for each of the two examples according to step 4, and use the created `test_cache` as the `cache` parameter in the dataset loading operator or map operator.

     CIFAR-10 dataset is used in the following two examples.
-Before running the sample, download and store the CIFAR-10 dataset by referring to [Loading Dataset](https://www.mindspore.cn/tutorials/experts/en/master/dataset/dataset_loading.html#cifar-10-100).

     ```text
     ./datasets/cifar-10-batches-bin